To be a zen trader is to trade in a state of grace. But how?

 The above statement is often attributed to the Buddha, though, some scholars say there is no record of him ever saying that.

-But whether the Buddha actually uttered that phrase or not, in Buddhist epistemologies, it is well understood that most of our troubles stem from our attachment to things that we mistakenly see as permanent.
+But whether the Buddha actually uttered those words or not, in Buddhist epistemologies, it is well understood that most of our troubles stem from our attachment to things that we mistakenly see as permanent.

-- If a loss irritates you, it’s probably because you were attached to a particular outcome.
+See… if a loss irritates you, it’s probably because you were attached to a particular outcome.

 If you obsess over the fluctuations in your PnL, checking it 20x a day, you are also attached to a certain outcome or ideal you want to happen.

 There are many other examples, but in general, you are attached because you’ve imagined things to be a certain way in your mind, and when they happen differently, you feel miserable.

-How to develop a mind that doesn’t cling?
+Okay.
+So then, how to develop a mind that doesn’t cling?